cjacker/opensource-toolchain-stm32/README.md

 For more information about STM32 family, please refer to https://en.wikipedia.org/wiki/STM32.

-There are also a lot of STM32 clones, such as GD32 / CH32 / AT32 / MM32 etc. Most of them keep compatible with STM32.
-The toolchains and utilities described in this tutorial could also be used with such parts from different vendors.
+There are also a lot of STM32 clones, such as GD32 / CH32 / AT32 / MM32 etc. Most of them try to keep compatible with STM32, but they may also have their own SDKs / firmware libraries.
+The toolchains and utilities described in this tutorial could be used with such parts from different vendors.

 # Table of contents
   + [Hardware prerequist](https://github.com/cjacker/opensource-toolchain-stm32#hardware-prerequist)